3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 1. Run `MMU_LOAD` or `Tx` to load filament in your extruder
 2. Switch off the nozzle heating element (set nozzle temperature to 0) and wait for it to cool down.
 3. Manually press the cut lever a couple of times to ensure the filament is cleanly cut.
-4. After you have cut the filament, unload/eject without further tip forming by running `MMU_EJECT SKIP_TIP=1` (did you notice the skip tip option?)
+4. After you have cut the filament, unload/eject without further tip forming by running `MMU_UNLOAD SKIP_TIP=1` (did you notice the skip tip option?)
 5. With the filament unloaded and parked in the MMU and a cold nozzle, run `MMU_CALIBRATE_TOOLHEAD CUT=1`

 > [!TIP]